 Urine dipsticks are less sensitive for proteinuria and will usually miss small amounts of protein in the urine.
 Laboratory analysis is more sensitive and also allows the amount of protein to be accurately measured.

 Ideally, urine samples for proteinuria tests should be taken first thing in the morning.
 This is because, as above, some people have a harmless condition where small amounts of protein enter the urine when they've been standing upright for some time (orthostatic proteinuria).
 Taking the sample first thing in the morning stops this from affecting the results.

 Who should have their urine routinely tested for proteinuria?

-NICE has suggested that the following people should be offered a urine test for proteinuria:
+In the UK, the National Institute for Health and Care Excellence (NICE) recommends that the following people are offered a urine test for proteinuria: